Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

 Why does my baby’s poop smell like green and fishy?

-Green, baby poo smells like fish could indicate:
+Green, fishy smelling baby poop could indicate:

 An infection like salmonella or cholera